 What are the differences between probate and estate administration?

 Probate provides the Executor(s) or Administrator(s) with the legal right to carry out the estate administration.
-Therefore, probate is just one part of the wider estate administration process that provides you with the authority deal with property, money, and personal possessions.
+Therefore, probate is just one part of the wider estate administration process that provides you with the authority to deal with property, money, and personal possessions.
 As mentioned previously, probate is not always required to deal with a loved one’s estate, however, estate administration is required after every death, no matter the size or complexity of the deceased’s estate.

 Kings Court Trust is an award-winning estate administration provider who handles the complicated practicalities after death, so families can focus on life’s important moments.
 If you have any questions or issues with probate or estate administration, call our experienced Client Services Team at 0300 303 9000.